All alternatives

 Managed QA option

-None — self-serve only
+None — tool only

-FDE pods: planning, generation, verification, bug filing, release gating
+Dedicated QA engineer: planning, generation, verification, bug filing, release gating

 Platform scope